 \subsection{Corona model}

-We consider a general AGN configuration in which a supermassive black hole (SMBH) of mass $M_{\rm BH}$, with gravitational radius $r_g \equiv GM_{\rm BH}/c^2$, is surrounded by an accretion disk of luminosity $L_{\rm d}$.
+We considered a general AGN configuration in which a SMBH of mass $M_{\rm BH}$, with gravitational radius $r_g \equiv GM_{\rm BH}/c^2$, is surrounded by an accretion disk of luminosity $L_{\rm d}$.
 In the case of NGC 1068, $M_{\rm BH}\simeq 10^{7.2}M_\odot$ and $L_{\rm d}\simeq5.0 \times 10^{44} \, \mathrm{erg \, s^{-1}}$ \citep{Woo_2002,lopez-rodriguezEmissionDistributionDust2018}.
-Above and below the disk, a hot, magnetized plasma forms a compact corona.
-Throughout this work the corona is assumed to be approximately spherical, with a characteristic size $R_{\rm cor} \lesssim 30\, r_g$, consistent with constraints for NGC~1068, especially the opacity needed for $\gamma\gamma$ absorption to be efficient \citep{dasRevealingProductionMechanism2024}.
+Above and below the disk, a hot, magnetised plasma forms a compact corona.
+Throughout this work the corona was assumed to be approximately spherical, with a characteristic size $R_{\rm cor} \lesssim 30\, r_g$, consistent with constraints for NGC~1068, especially the opacity needed for $\gamma\gamma$ absorption to be efficient \citep{dasRevealingProductionMechanism2024}.
 This approximation remains reasonable for the present purposes, as what truly matters is the effective size $R_{\rm cor}$, which controls the losses through diffusive escape, the overall radiative opacity and the energy density of radiative backgrounds.